Getting started with OpenFaaS on minikube

 helm init --skip-refresh --upgrade --service-account tiller

-cd chart && helm upgrade --install openfaas openfaas/ --namespace openfaas --set functionNamespace=openfaas-fn
+helm upgrade openfaas --install openfaas/openfaas --namespace openfaas --set functionNamespace=openfaas-fn --set basic_auth=true

 You’ll now see the OpenFaaS pods being installed on your minikube cluster.
 Type in